 The Quality Assurance Agency for Higher Education (QAA) has confirmed the quality and standards of provision at Cardiff University.

 The QAA is the independent body entrusted with monitoring, and advising on, standards and quality in UK higher education.
-Students are at the heart of Higher Education Review as full members of QAA’s peer review teams.
+Students are at the heart of higher education review as full members of QAA’s peer review teams.

 The team of QAA reviewers visited Cardiff University in 2014 and judged that academic standards; the quality and enhancement of our student learning opportunities; and the quality of information about our learning opportunities all meet UK expectations.
+Cardiff University has produced an action plan in response to the QAA’s outcome report.

 The report identifies areas of good practice across the University, these are: